MPAS-Dev/compass/docs/developers_guide/landice/test_groups/mismipplus.rst

 There are no shared config options for the ``mismipplus`` test group.

-The mismipplus test can only be run with the FO velocity solver.
+The mismipplus test should only be run with the FO velocity solver, or with a data velocity field.
 Running with the FO solver requires building MALI with the Albany library.